 I finally had a home in Winnipeg, somewhere I could unleash the full scope of my abilities.
 I had always appreciated the minimal approach to Japanese cuisine.
 The idea of clean flavours and presentation, letting the food speak for itself, had been a key part of my philosophy.
 There was a chefs table where I could experiment, designing unique multi-course dinners.
 Bringing in elements of modern French and Scandinavian cuisines.
 The challenge was just what I needed.
 It was at Wasabi Sabi I was named one of Manitoba’s top 10 Chefs two years in a row, and asked to compete in Gold Medal Plates.
 I won gold the second time around.

 I became friends with a server named Kyle at Wasabi.
 Kyle and his best friend Marc had a dream to open a gourmet burger restaurant.
 The two of them had marketing and business backgrounds, but there business plan stopped at the food.
 They wanted their burgers to be natural, healthy and really tasty.
 That’s where I came in.
 I had always thought that taking a common food, like burgers, and having it designed by a chef with my kind of experience would be very successful.
 Only problem was that I did not want to be flipping burgers.
 I had also wondered how one becomes a consultant and saw this as an opportunity to get my foot in the door.
-A year and a half later Unburger was open (now – NUBURGER).
+A year and a half later Nuburger.
 It would later be named best new restaurant in Uptown magazine, and best burger restaurant three years in a row.
+They now have four locations.

 On to my next challenge…